NicolasMarinelli/Task-manager-/README.md

-First try of task manager, using a template front-end
+First try of task manager using a RESY API, using a template front-end